t0ll1v3r/EC413/Verilog/BuildingAdders/LabDescription.md

    - Design and implement the following 64-bit adders:
      - **Ripple Carry Adder (RCA)**
      - **2-stage Carry Select Adder**
-     - *(Extra Credit)* A multi-stage Carry Select Adder of your own design

 2. **Structural Verilog Implementation**
    - Use gate-level Structural Verilog for the RCA.